saigegit/SAIGE-doc/docs/UK_Biobank_WES_analysis.md

 - By default, markers with MAF >= 1% and missing rate <= 0.15 in the specified PLINK file are used to construct the sparse GRM

-- Benchmark: when there are 241,660 markers and 459,797 European samples in the PLINK file, the script below takes 7hr:40min with 72 CPUs and 35 Gb of memory to finish.
+- Benchmark:  with 241,660 markers and 459,797 European samples in the LD pruned PLINK file, the script below takes 7hr:40min with 72 CPUs and 35 Gb of memory to finish.

 ### Preparing input files

-- PLINK file for GRM construction using the hard called genotypes
+ - Perform LD pruning on markers with MAF >= 1% using the PLINK file for GRM construction using the hard called genotypes
- - keeping markers with MAF >= 1%
- - LD pruning

 ### Run the script
 ```